tsmcphaul/huddle-up/README.md

 ## Installation

-Clone the repository to your local directory by this to your terminal
+Clone the repository to your local directory by adding this to your terminal:

 ```bash
 git clone https://github.com/tsmcphaul/huddle-up.git